Executive Search · Finance & Accounting · Financial Services · Trading & Energy · DFW & National

 From the desk of Fletcher Search.

-Market observations, hiring guides, and plain-English advice from six-plus years of finance and accounting search.
-The Fletcher Brief, my monthly market and hiring dispatch, drops first Tuesday of each month.
+Market observations, hiring guides, and plain-English analysis from six-plus years of finance and accounting search — including The Fletcher Brief, a periodic market dispatch where recruiting meets the markets I used to trade.

 Financial Services · SBA Lending